milan-m-antony/lumeo/README.md

 4. Copy the **URL** and paste it as the value for `NEXT_PUBLIC_SUPABASE_URL` in your `.env.local` file.
 5. Copy the **anon key** and paste it as the value for `NEXT_PUBLIC_SUPABASE_ANON_KEY` in your `.env.local` file.

-**C. Create Tables and Policies:**
+**C. Create Tables and Functions:**

 1. Go to the **SQL Editor** (the database icon in the left sidebar).
 2. Click "**New query**".
 3. Copy the entire SQL script below and paste it into the editor.
-This script will drop any old tables first to ensure a fresh start.
+This single script will set up all necessary tables, policies, and database functions.
 4. Click the "**Run**" button.
-This will create the `files`, `albums`, and `file_album_links` tables and enable the necessary access policies.

 ```sql
 -- Drop existing tables in reverse order of creation due to dependencies